MOUNT ROGERS SUMMER NATURALIST RALLY

 Butterflies of Southwest Virginia: After a brief discussion on identification and photography, Bruce Grimes will lead a group to look for butterflies around the community center then head to Elk Garden.
 Expected butterflies include the silver-spotted skipper, pearl crescent, American copper, and a variety of fritillaries and swallowtails.

 Rare Plant Monitoring: Join Conner McBane, Appalachian Trail Conservancy, on a rare plant monitoring hike up on Whitetop Mountain.
 The hike is 2.4 miles from Whitetop Mountain trailhead down to Elk Garden along the Appalachian Trail.
 During our hike we will be counting rare plant species to ensure their continued protection up on Whitetop Mountain.
+This mountain contains some of the most diverse plant communities in the state!

 Sunday Field Trips